St. Brandon: Reefs

+Map delineating The Saint Brandon Marine Protected Area.

 St. Brandon comprises about 190 sqkm of reefs.
 It has one of the longest algal ridges in the Indian Ocean.
 Coconut trees can be found on a few islands as well as a variety of bushes and grass.
 The islands are covered with white granular sand from eroded coral, and a thick layer of guano can be found on some islands.